MehediNoorNeo/Intelligent-Loan-Approval-System/README.md

 The stratified split preserves the class distribution between the training and testing sets.

-### 5. Missing-value imputation
+## 5. Missing-value imputation

-Numeric features use the **mean** strategy:
+### Numerical features

+Mean imputation is used:

 ```python
 SimpleImputer(strategy="mean")
 ```

-Categorical features use the **most frequent** strategy:
+### Categorical features

+Most-frequent imputation is used:

 ```python
 SimpleImputer(strategy="most_frequent")
 ```

-The imputers are fitted on the training data and then applied to the test data to avoid data leakage.
+The imputers are fitted using the training data and then applied to the test data to help prevent data leakage.

-### 6. Feature encoding
+## 6. Categorical feature encoding

 `Education_Level` is ordinal encoded: